ukparliament/weeknotes.data-search/6/index.md

 Aidan also met with Cybersecurity to finalise plans for penetration testing of the new data service.

-[Jianhan](https://twitter.com/jianhanzhu) wrote an evidence document and submitted it to the [Lords' Select Committee on Artificial Intelligence](http://www.parliament.uk/ai-committee) in response to their [call for evidence](http://www.parliament.uk/business/committees/committees-a-z/lords-select/ai-committee/publications/written-submission-form/).
+[Jianhan](https://twitter.com/jianhanzhu) wrote an evidence document and submitted it to the [Lords Select Committee on Artificial Intelligence](http://www.parliament.uk/ai-committee) in response to their [call for evidence](http://www.parliament.uk/business/committees/committees-a-z/lords-select/ai-committee/publications/written-submission-form/).

 ### Domain modelling